 Dispositioning Applicants (updating applicant status)

-Upon staff candidate's acceptance of verbal offer you should begin the required background screening process.
+Upon staff candidate's acceptance of the written offer you should begin the required background screening process.

 Criminal Background and/or MVR Screening must be completed PRIOR TO THE NEW EMPLOYEE START DATE.
 If the background screening is not completed and on record on their first day, the person is ineligible to start work.
-Even if they were a previous employee, or a student employee, this needs to be done through HR.
-If you are unsure, please contact Human Resources at (585) 475-2424 or email@example.com for clarification.
+If you have questions about the process, please contact Human Resources at (585) 475-2424 or email@example.com for clarification.

 If you are interested in hiring a candidate who is a foreign national, please refer to RIT’s policy on hiring foreign nationals.
 You will work with the HR Compliance Program Manager and RIT’s attorneys to complete the process.